-Beaver Creek SWA
+Beaver Creek State Wildlife Area

 This is a beautiful, primitive and remote State Wildlife Area.
 The Beaver Creek drainage is part of a proposed wilderness area on the south slope of Pikes Peak that includes high grasslands, pinyon-juniper woodlands, aspen groves and Ponderosa and mixed-conifer forests.
 Much of the SWA is a deep, remote canyon that can be accessed only by hiking; the CDOW owns the land on both sides of the creek from Skaguay SWA down to Beaver Creek SWA.
 Lower Beaver Creek flows through beautiful meadows with red rocks on the hillsides.
 Dippers can be found along the stream along with many middle- and high-elevation riparian species.
 Bighorn sheep can be found in the canyon as well, as can mule deer, elk, bear, coyote, red fox, and the very rarely seen mountain lion and ring-tailed cat.
 Beware poison ivy and rattlesnakes along the trails.
 If you plan to hike in the canyon, expect multiple river crossings.

 Attractions: Interpretive signs, trails